jaegertracing/jaeger-client-csharp/README.md

 [![Build status][ci-img]][ci] [![NuGet][nuget-img]][nuget]

+# 🛑 This library is being deprecated!

+We urge all users to migrate to [OpenTelemetry](https://opentelemetry.io/).
+Please refer to the [notice in the documentation](https://www.jaegertracing.io/docs/latest/client-libraries/#deprecating-jaeger-clients) for details.

 # C# Client for Jaeger (https://jaegertracing.io)

 - Implements C# [OpenTracing API](https://github.com/opentracing/opentracing-csharp)
 - Supports netstandard 2.0

-## Status
-This library is considered stable and can be used in production.

 ## Usage
 This package contains everything you need to get up and running.
 The meta-package includes the following packages: